RedxLus/bot-twitter-follow-in-bash/README.md

 To do (next versions):
 * Detect commands need and install or ask to install
-* Save unfollows to not follow again (need touch the logic of the functions)
+* Save unfollows to not follow again (need change the logic of the functions)
 * Get the token without need postman (only first config, later it auto update the token)
 * Whitelist_users to ignore when follow or unfollow